 Financial Aid Information for Graduate Alternate Programs

-The information provided below is for students enrolled in one of the graduate online programs with courses that are offered in seven week sessions.
+The information provided below is for students enrolled in one of the graduate online programs with courses that are offered in seven-week sessions.

-- Students will receive an Unsubsidized Federal Direct Loan offer not more than $20,500 for an academic year (Fall, Spring, Summer terms).
-The initial yearly award will consist of three disbursements for students enrolled in at least six credit hours within each term.
+- Students will receive an Unsubsidized Federal Direct Loan offer not more than $20,500 for an academic year (fall and spring) and a Graduate PLUS Loan in the amount that remains of the cost of attendance after the unsubsidized loan is awarded.
+The initial yearly award will consist of two disbursements (one at the beginning of fall and one at the beginning of spring) for students enrolled in at least six credit hours within each term.
 Disbursement amounts and dates will be adjusted based on actual enrollment per session within each term.

 - Students who are a first-time borrower for the Direct Loan Program and/or new to UT Tyler will also need to complete a Direct Loan Master Promissory Note (eMPN) and Direct Loan Entrance Loan Counseling on studentloans.gov.

 - Students who accept the Graduate PLUS Loan, will need to complete a Master Promissory